Ranging Sensor Fusion in LISA Data Processing: Treatment of Ambiguities, Noise, and On-Board Delays in LISA Ranging Observables: Ranging measurements

 $Y_2^{\hat{\tau}_2}(\tau)$ and $Z_2^{\hat{\tau}_3}(\tau)$ are obtained by cyclic permutation of the indices.
 For later reference, we also state the first generation TDI Michelson variables:

 In the framework of TDIR, the delays applied in TDI are parameterized by a model, e.g., by a polynomial model.
 We minimize the power integral of the TDI combinations by varying the model parameters.
 TDIR attempts to minimize the in-band laser frequency noise residual.
 Therefore, we apply a band-pass filter to first remove other contributions appearing out-of-band, i.e., slow drifts and contributions above 1Hz that are domi\-nated by aliasing and interpolation errors.
-The TDIR pseudorange observables for the second generation TDI Michelson variables can then be expressed as
+We use the TDIR estimator

-$\Theta$ denotes the parameters of the delay model, the tilde indicates the filtered TDI combinations.
+similar to the one proposed by \cite{TintoTDIR}.\footnote{Note that this is not the optimal TDIR estimator, as the noise shapes and the correlations between different channels are not taken into account.} $\Theta$ denotes the parameters of the delay model, the tilde indicates the filtered TDI combinations.
 The TDIR accuracy, we denote it by $\sigma^{\text{tdir}}$, increases with the integration time $T$ (length of telemetry dataset).
 It is in the order of \cite{TintoTDIR}: